peo3/cgroup-utils/README.md

 ##cgutil stats

-This subcommand shows you states of cgroups.
+This command shows you states of cgroups.

 ###Example output